HomeThe 8 LeaksProfit Pressure TestRun Your NumbersProfit Conversion AuditBlogFAQAboutFind My Leaks ↗

 Every new tier in your offer stack catches prospects who would otherwise leave.
 A $14,000 core offer with a $2,500 entry option can convert 20% of previously lost prospects.
 Those entry-level clients upgrade over time, multiplying the value of every marketing dollar already spent.

 This is why the businesses that grow fastest between $1M and $5M tend to have the best offer architecture, not the best marketing.
-More ways to say yes.
-More ways to stay.
-More ways to spend.
+They are not outspending their competitors.
+They are out-converting them — because they give prospects more ways to say yes at the right price point, at the right time.

 💡 Businesses with three or more pricing tiers typically see 15–25% higher average client lifetime value than single-offer competitors in the same market.